nuuuwan/news_lk3_data/README.md

 ### A train jumps derails

 *2024-03-19 19:48:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194701) · `si`

+A train traveling to Galle Matara derailed near Colombo Fort Railway Station, suspending its journey.

+🟩

 The train traveling to Galle Matara on the train is suspended.